pydoit/doit/doc/tutorial_1.rst

 So ``$ doit`` and ``$ doit run`` do exactly the same thing.

 Without any parameters ``run`` will execute all of your tasks.
-You can also select which tasks to be executed by passing a sequence of tasks names.
+You can also select which tasks to be executed by passing a sequence of tasks' names.

 For example if you want to execute only the ``imports`` task you would type: